Telephone Wiring Colour Code NTE5

 This picture shows the external Dropwire cable from the telegraph pole or lead in wired directly to the rear of the BT Master Socket NTE5.
 Terminals are marked ‘A’ and ‘B’ and can be screw type terminals, or IDC inserter type as shown in the photo.

 Normally, the first pair used for your telephone line is solid Orange, solid White.
+This applies to Underground fed properties with older cable, and overhead ‘Dropwire’.

 A second telephone line with a different phone number would terminate on solid Black, solid Green.